← Back to 史記

 使 退 退 退

 The Chu general Zi Yu said: 'The king treats Jin extremely well.
 Now Jin knows that Chu is urgent about Cao and Wei, and deliberately attacks them.
 This slights the king.'
-The king said: 'The Jin hou fled outside for nineteen years, distressed for long days.
-Indeed he obtained return to the state.
-He knows all the dangers and narrows.
-He is able to use his people.
-This is what heaven has opened.
+The king said: 'The Jin hou fled abroad for nineteen years and endured hardship for a long time.
+Indeed, he has now returned to the state.
+He knows all the dangers and narrow passes and is able to use his people.
+This is what Heaven has opened.
 It cannot be resisted.'
 Zi Yu requested and said: 'I do not dare to say I must have merit.
 I wish to use this interval to seize the mouths of slander and evil.'
 The Chu king was angered and gave him few troops.
-Thereupon Zi Yu made Wan Chun tell Jin: 'Please restore the Wei hou and enfeoff Cao.
+Zi Yu then had Wan Chun tell Jin: 'Please restore the Wei hou and enfeoff Cao.
 Your minister will also release Song.'
 Jiu Fan said: 'Zi Yu is without ritual.
 The lord takes one, the minister takes two.
 Do not permit it.'
 Xian Zhen said: 'To settle people is called ritual.
 Chu with one word settled the three states.
 You with one word would perish them.
 I then would have no ritual.
 Not permitting Chu—this abandons Song.
-It is not as good to privately permit Cao and Wei to lure them, seize Wan Chun to anger Chu, and after the battle then plan it.'
-The Jin hou then imprisoned Wan Chun at Wei, and privately permitted the restoration of Cao and Wei.
-Cao and Wei announced they were breaking with Chu.
-Chu's De Chen was angered and struck the Jin army.
-The Jin army retreated.
+Better to make a private promise to Cao and Wei to lure them in, seize Wan Chun to anger Chu, and settle the matter after the battle.'
+The Marquis of Jin then imprisoned Wanchun in Wei and privately agreed to restore Cao and Wei.
+Cao and Wei announced that they were breaking with Chu.
+Dechen of Chu was angered and attacked the Jin army, which retreated.
 An army officer said: 'Why are we retreating?'
 Duke Wen said: 'Formerly in Chu, I agreed to retreat three she.
 Can I double the retreat?'
-The Chu army desired to leave, but De Chen was not willing.
-In the fourth month, on Wu Chen, the Song gong, Qi general, and Qin general camped with the Jin hou at Cheng Pu.
-On Ji Si, they joined battle with Chu troops.
+The Chu army wished to withdraw, but Dechen was unwilling.
+In the fourth month, on wuchen, the Song gong, Qi general, and Qin general camped with the Jin hou at Cheng Pu.
+On jisi, they joined battle with Chu troops.
 The Chu troops were defeated.
 De Chen gathered the remaining troops and left.
-On Jia Wu, the Jin army returned to Heng Yong and made a king's palace at Jian Tu.
+On jiawu, the Jin army returned to Heng Yong and made a king's palace at Jian Tu.

 67